Audi Q4 e-tron Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for an Audi Q4 e-tron are $1,544 a year for full coverage.
-Comprehensive costs around $356 a year, collision insurance costs $698, and liability coverage costs $354.
-A liability-only policy costs as little as $406 a year, and high-risk insurance costs around $3,356.
-Teenage drivers receive the highest rates at up to $5,570 a year.
+Average insurance rates for an Audi Q4 e-tron are $1,544 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $356, collision costs $698, and liability coverage is $354.
+Buying just liability costs around $406 a year, with insurance for high-risk drivers costing $3,356 or more.
+Teenage drivers receive the highest rates at $5,570 a year or more.

 Average premium for full coverage: $1,544

-Price estimates include $500 policy deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all states and Q4 e-tron trim levels.
+These estimates include $500 policy deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Rates are averaged for all 50 states and for different Q4 e-tron trim levels.

 Price Range by Coverage and Risk

-For a 40-year-old driver, prices range range from as low as $406 for minimum levels of liability insurance to a high of $3,356 for high-risk insurance.
+For an average driver, prices range go from as low as $406 for basic liability insurance to a much higher rate of $3,356 for a driver that may need high-risk insurance.

 Price Range by Location

-These examples show why it is important to compare rates for a specific zip code and risk profile, rather than using average rates.
+These examples illustrate why anyone shopping for car insurance should compare rates quotes for a targeted area and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.